aws-samples/aws-proton-template-checker-action/README.md

-# AWS Proton CFN Template Validation Action
+# AWS Proton CFN Template Validation Action ⚛️

-This action makes it easy for you to validate changes to an AWS Proton CloudFormation/Jinja based template.
-Whenever a pull request is created that touches a template file, this action will:
+This action helps you to validate changes to an AWS Proton template (CloudFormation & Jinja template) are valid.
+Whenever a pull request is created that includes a file in your template bundle, this action will:

-1. Validate the template schema is valid
-2. Render the template using a sample spec
+1. Render the template using a sample spec
-3. Runs the rendered templates through `cfn-lint`
+2. Run the rendered templates through `cfn-lint`

-This action can help you quickly validate that your templates are syntactically correct before registering them with AWS Proton.
+3. Publish a summary of any findings

 ## Requirements